lukematt574/EnjoySockets/README.md

 > [!TIP]
 > Ensure that **ETCPConfig.MessageBuffer** is set to the same value on both the client and server sides.

+#### ETCPConfig.MaxPacketSize

+`MaxPacketSize` defines the maximum packet size used for `socket.send` in bytes.
+- Minimum: 1200 bytes
+- Default: 1300 bytes

+⚠️ **Important:** This value **must be the same** on both the client and the server.
+A mismatch will cause protocol desynchronization and can lead to errors.

+> [!TIP]
+> For low latency, leave this parameter at its default value.

 #### 🔄 Reliable Requests: `SendWithResponse`

 Unlike a standard fire-and-forget `Send`, `SendWithResponse` is an advanced RPC-like tool that returns a `long` status or ID.